AMarsh00/Black-Scholes-Numerical-Solvers/README.md

 LieSplittingThreeSubproblems is the case with three subproblems

-CarrMadan is the solver via Carr-Madan
+CarrMadan is an attempt at a solver via the Carr-Madan that did not work